 This Chocolate Pudding Pie recipe is so yummy, just like a regular chocolate icebox pie.
 My milk of choice for the recipe was Silk Almond Milk, but you could use soy or coconut milk too, just be sure to not use the “light version”.
 I bet this would be really yummy with the coconut milk.
 I may have to try that next.

-1. In separate bowl, combine 1 cup of almond milk and cornstarch.
+1. In a separate bowl, combine 1 cup of almond milk and cornstarch.
 Mix until completely combined.

 4. Bring mixture to a boil, whisking occasionally.
 Once boiling, lower the heat to a slow rolling boil.
 Whisk consistently until mixture is thickened.